xcat2/xcat-core/docs/source/advanced/hamn/setup_ha_mgmt_node_with_shared_data.rst

 #.
 Setting up HAMN can be done at any time during the life of the cluster, in this documentation we assume the HAMN setup is done from the very beginning of the xCAT cluster setup, there will be some minor differences if the HAMN setup is done from the middle of the xCAT cluster setup.

-The example given in this document is for RHEL 6.
+The example given in this document is for RHEL 6/7.
 The same approach can be applied to SLES, but the specific commands might be slightly different.
 The examples in this documentation are based on the following cluster environment:

-Virtual IP Alias Address: 9.114.47.97
+Virtual IP Alias Address: 9.114.47.97, hostname is rhmn

-Primary Management Node: rhmn1(9.114.47.103), netmask is 255.255.255.192, hostname is rhmn1, running RHEL 6.
+Primary Management Node: rhmn1(9.114.47.103), netmask is 255.255.255.192, hostname is rhmn1, running RHEL 7.

 Standby Management Node: rhmn2(9.114.47.104), netmask is 255.255.255.192, hostname is rhmn2.
-Running RHEL 6.
+Running RHEL 7.

 You need to substitute the hostnames and ip address with your own values when setting up your HAMN environment.